fabian415/bleeplib/README.md

 # bleeplib

 ### Overview
-This is an Android BLE library for communication with Advantech ePaper (EPD) devices.
+This is an Android BLE library which can communicate with Advantech ePaper (EPD) devices.

 ### Gradle
 **Step 1.** Add the JitPack repository to your build file.